dallasread/lively-chat-support/readme.txt

 * Store Offline Mode form submissions

 == Changelog ==

+= 1.0.20 =
+* Removed a couple trailing commas in JS that were causing IE issues.

 = 1.0.19 =
 * Fixed an issue where previously sent messages would trigger a "ding" on page load.